Fiction Editing

 — Todd Gilbert, 30-year film industry veteran and author of the upcoming novel Prelude to Power

 As Director of Fiction, Chaz Curet combines extensive craft training with years of experience editing across storytelling genres and styles.
 He earned his MFA in Fiction at Syracuse University, where he studied fiction writing, narrative technique, and story structure under true literary giants.
-While there, he taught undergraduate fiction writing, which, along with his previous teaching experiences, informs his editorial philosophy today: he takes pride in not just improving the manuscript at hand, but helping authors discover opportunities to elevate their craft and expand their artistic range.
-Prior to joining Verto, he managed the editorial projects of Plympton, a digital publisher, where he helped hundreds of authors—including winners of prominent book prizes and short story awards—bring their fiction titles to life.
+His experience as a teacher of fiction writing informs his editorial philosophy today: he takes pride in not just improving the manuscript at hand, but helping authors discover opportunities to elevate their craft and expand their artistic range.
 He is especially drawn to narratives that are ambitious in scope or daring in form—making him the ideal editor for fiction that challenges literary conventions, upmarket commercial work that blends genres, and novels that defy easy classification.

 Is Verto Right for Your Project?